lindsay-stevens/openclinica_sqldatamart/readme.md

 ## Introduction
-This project is community developed project to enable users to create powerful and streamlined queries and reports.
-By connecting directly to the OpenClinica backend database, all information stored by the application can be leveraged for analysis and study management.
+This is community developed project to enable users to create powerful and streamlined queries and reports.
+By connecting directly to the OpenClinica backend database, all information stored by the application can be leveraged for analysis and study management tools.

-The documentation describes two kinds of deployment settings:
+The documentation describes two kinds of deployment scenarios:

 - Basic: for one-off data dumps or single-user reporting environments,
 - Advanced: for establishing a secure, high-performance, multi-user environment.